 General

-Certain objects in this specification define messages intended to be viewed by a user.
+Certain objects in this document define messages intended to be viewed by a user.
 SARIF represents such a message with a message object, which offers the following features:

 Message strings in plain text (“plain text messages”) (§3.11.3).